$N$-Branching random walk with $\alpha$-stable spine: Introduction

 In \cite{BeG10}, Bérard and Gouéré proved that under some appropriate integrability conditions, the cloud of particles drifts at some deterministic speed

 and obtained the following asymptotic behaviour for $v_N$

 in which $C$ is an explicit positive constant that depends only on the law $\calL$.
-Their arguments are based on precise computations of branching random walk estimates, and a coupling argument that we recall in Section \ref{subsec:coupling}.
+Their argument is based on a coupling (recalled in Section~\ref{subsec:coupling}) between the $N$-branching random walk and a branching random walk, that we define now.

 A \textit{branching random walk} with branching law $\calL$ is a process defined as follows.
-It begins with a unique individual located at position 0 at time 0.
+It starts with a unique individual located at position 0 at time 0.
 At each time $k \in \N$, every individual alive in the process at time $k$ dies giving birth to children.
 The children are positioned around their parent according to i.i.d. point processes with law $\calL$.

 We write $\T$ for the genealogical tree of the process.
-For $u \in \T$, we denote by $V(u)$ the position of $u$, by $|u|$ the time at which $u$ is alive, by $\pi u$ the parent of $u$ (provided that $u$ is not the root of $\T$) and by $u_k$ the ancestor alive at time $k$ of $u$.
+For $u \in \T$, we denote by $V(u)$ the position of $u$, by $|u|$ the time at which $u$ is alive, by $\pi u$ the parent of $u$ (provided that $u$ is not the root of~$\T$) and by $u_k$ the ancestor alive at time $k$ of $u$.
 We set $\Omega(u)$ the set of siblings of $u$ i.e. the set of individuals $v \in \T$ such that $\pi v = \pi u$ and $v \neq u$.
 We observe that $\T$ is a (random) Galton-Watson tree with reproduction law $\# \calL$.

 We list assumptions made on the point process law $\calL$.
-We write $L$ for a point process with law $\calL$.
-We assume that the Galton-Watson tree $\T$ is supercritical and survives a.s.
+Let $L$ be a point process with law $\calL$.
+We first assume that the Galton-Watson tree $\T$ is supercritical and a.s. infinite, i.e.

-Note that if \eqref{eqn:reproduction} does not hold, then the $N$-BRW dies out almost surely.
-We suppose the point process law $\calL$ to be in the stable boundary case in the following sense:
+Note that if $\P\left(\# L = 0\right) > 0$, while $\T$ might be infinite with positive probability, the $N$-BRW dies out almost surely.
+We also suppose the point process law $\calL$ to be in the stable boundary case in the following sense:

 and the random variable $X$ defined by